 Outreach and Entrepreneurship

-The ARC Centre for Excellence in Exciton Science actively supports a wide range of educational and community activities in the STEM discipline space with a strong focus on teaching the community about the nature of light, photosynthesis and solar energy as important, sustainable and renewable resources.
+The ARC Centre of Excellence in Exciton Science actively supports a wide range of educational and community activities in the STEM discipline space with a strong focus on teaching the community about the nature of light, photosynthesis and solar energy as important, sustainable and renewable resources.

 Renewable Energy Education Programs

-The Centre continues to work with a wide range of science based Outreach groups including:
+The Centre continues to work with a wide range of science-based educational Outreach groups including:

 - Science by Doing